-- ICBA supports a legal and regulatory framework, coupled with a supervisory process and operational environment, that allows this innovation.
+- ICBA supports a legal and regulatory framework, coupled with a supervisory process and operational environment, that fosters this innovation.

-- ICBA urges banking regulators and other policymakers to ensure that non-banks that offer financial services directly to customers adhere to the same regulatory requirements and are subject to the same oversight as financial institutions.
+- ICBA urges regulators and other policymakers to ensure that non-banks that offer financial services directly to customers adhere to the same regulatory requirements and are subject to the same oversight as banks.

 - ICBA supports the use of data analytics to help community banks identify and eradicate fraud and enhance the customer relationship by obtaining insight into customers’ financial practices.